-Lot Width (Cul-de-sac): For a lot having the majority of its frontage on a cul-de-sac, the lot width shall be measured as described in Section 230-40.2.
+Lot Width (Cul-de-sac): For a lot having the majority of its frontage on a cul-de-sac, the lot width shall be the horizontal distance between the side lines of the lot, measured at the minimum required front building setback line or at a line parallel to said setback line, which is no more than twice the minimum front yard setback distance from the street.

-Maintenance: The act of keeping property, structures, or vegetation in a proper condition so as to prevent their decline, failure, or uncontrolled growth.
+Maintenance: The act of keeping property, structures or vegetation in a proper condition so as to prevent their decline, failure or uncontrolled growth.